Constitution of Illinois: Convention of 1818

 When statehood for Illinois was approved on April 18, 1818, the U.S. Congress approved the formation of a state constitution.
 An election for delegates to a state constitutional convention was scheduled for July 6, 1818.
 All white male U.S. citizens who had resided in the Illinois Territory for at least six months prior to the election, or whom were otherwise qualified to vote for representation, were permitted to vote.
 The main topics of the election were whether it was sensible to have a constitution at that time and, if so, whether to form it and how to select appropriate representatives to frame it.
 Madison, St. Clair, and Gallatin counties were allocated three delegates each, while all other counties were allocated two delegates each.

 Delegates elected were to attend a meeting at Kaskaskia on August 3.
 Any record of this election has been lost and it is uncertain where the subsequent meeting was held.
 However, John Reynolds later noted that the meeting was largely peaceful although there were questions about how to handle slavery.
+The first state constitution was adopted August 26, 1818, in Kaskaskia, Illinois.

-Subsequent conventions
+Subsequent 19th century conventions

 Succeeding constitutions were ratified in 1848, 1870 and 1970.

-In 1862 a constitutional convention was held, but the changes known as the "Copperhead constitution" were not ratified by the voters.
+In 1862, a constitutional convention was held, but the changes known as the "Copperhead constitution" were not ratified by the voters.
 Thomas J. Turner and Tazewell B. Tanner were delegates to an 1863 Illinois constitutional convention.
 A constitutional convention was held in 1920, but in 1922 the changes were rejected by voters.

+Constitution of 1970

+In the 1968 Illinois elections, voters approved a call for a constitutional convention.
+The 1969 Illinois constitutional convention election selected the delegates who then wrote the new proposed constitution during the proceeding convention.
 The Sixth Illinois Constitutional Convention convened on December 8, 1969 and concluded on September 3, 1970.

 The resulting fourth version of the Illinois Constitution was ratified by special election on December 15, 1970, and went into effect on July 1, 1971.
+In addition to the constitutional ratification question, the convention placed two particularly controversial questions before the voters as separate amendments.
+On the Illinois Appoint All Judges Amendment, voters chose to have state judges be elected rather than selected by gubernatorial appointment.
+On the Illinois State Representation Amendment, voters chose to retain multi-member districts in the Illinois House of Representatives, rather than switching to single-member districts; this decision was reversed by the Cutback Amendment a decade later.

-However, some provisions, such as the change in the dates for the election of constitutional officers, did not take effect for several years.
+Some provisions, such as the change in the dates for the election of constitutional officers, did not take effect for several years.
 Important features of the fourth Illinois Constitution include the creation of home rule powers for larger municipalities and other units of local government.

+Since its ratification, the constitution has been amended fourteen times.
+The constitution was most recently amended in 2016, with the ratification of the Transportation Taxes and Fees Lockbox Amendment.
+The processes for amending the constitution are outlined in Article XIV.